EU labour force survey – development and history

 In Europe, the labour force survey is a long-standing survey, going back in some countries to the 50s or 60s.
 Ever since the EU-LFS has grown in several directions:

 - The number of participating countries has increased.
-The original number of 6 EU Member States has grown to presently 34 participating countries, of which the 28 Member States, three EFTA countries (Iceland, Norway and Switzerland), and three candidate countries, i.e. Montenegro, the former Yugoslav Republic of Macedonia and Turkey.
+The original number of 6 EU Member States has grown to presently 35 participating countries, of which all Member States, the United Kingdom, three EFTA countries (Iceland, Norway and Switzerland), and four candidate countries, i.e. Montenegro, North Macedonia, Serbia and Turkey.

 - It has become more harmonised across countries.
 The national surveys were originally quite far apart from each other.
-This harmonisation was achieved mostly through European legislation and output harmonisation approach.
+This harmonisation was achieved mostly through European legislation and output harmonisation approach (see section "Milestones in the EU-LFS" below).
 The definition of internationally agreed standards prepared by the International Conferences of Labour Statisticians convened by the ILO in 1982 and 1987 were also important milestones towards a high degree of comparability across countries.

 - The survey has gained steadily in importance.
 In the last decades the European labour market has been transformed by strong structural changes which have taken place.
 Women have been increasingly joining the labour force, mass unemployment emerged, the weight of the various sectors of the economy has evolved, new forms of work (part-time work, work at home...) arose.
 Over time, the EU-LFS has proved to be the only source of information in these areas to provide truly comparable data in the sense of being independent of the national administrative and legislative framework.
 The EU-LFS is now universally recognised as an indispensable tool for monitoring labour market developments and for taking the appropriate policy measures.